GOP blocks witnesses in Senate impeachment trial, as final vote could drag to next week

 "Senators will now confer among ourselves, with the House managers, and with the president’s counsel to determine next steps as we prepare to conclude the trial in the coming days," Majority Leader Mitch McConnell, R-Ky., said in a statement after the vote on witnesses.

+"Nothing like applause or cheering, but just a recognition that things are clearly going in the right direction,” the official said.

+Pushing the final vote to next week means it could come the same week as Iowa’s caucuses on Monday and the State of the Union address on Tuesday.
+A senior congressional source tells Fox News there has been no discussion about postponing State of the Union.
+Advance teams were crawling all over the Capitol today in preparation for Tuesday’s address.

-McConnell and Democratic Leader Chuck Schumer have not yet hammered out a proposal on how to move forward, Schumer said Friday afternoon, but signaled that Democrats may try to force a debate and put senators in a position where they'd have to defend their votes.
+McConnell and Schumer have not yet hammered out a proposal on how to move forward, Schumer said Friday afternoon, but signaled that Democrats may try to force a debate and put senators in a position where they'd have to defend their votes.

 "We are going to use whatever power we have... to prevent it from being rushed through, but right now there is no agreement," Schumer said earlier Friday during a break in the trial.